geerlingguy/ansible-role-gitlab/README.md

 If you'd like to install a specific version, set the version here (e.g. `11.4.0-ce.0` for Debian/Ubuntu, or `11.4.0-ce.0.el7` for RedHat/CentOS).

+    gitlab_install_timeout: 600

+Number of seconds to wait before timing out the installation of GitLab software package.

     gitlab_config_template: "gitlab.rb.j2"

 The `gitlab.rb.j2` template packaged with this role is meant to be very generic and serve a variety of use cases.
 However, many people would like to have a much more customized version, and so you can override this role's default template with your own, adding any additional customizations you need.
 To do this: